zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 Turbo
 -----

-Whether you choose import maps or a traditional bundler, Rails ships with [Turbo](https://turbo.hotwired.dev/) to speed up your application while dramatically reducing the amount of JavaScript that you will need to write.
+Whether you choose import maps or a traditional bundler, Zoisite ships with [Turbo](https://turbo.hotwired.dev/) to speed up your application while dramatically reducing the amount of JavaScript that you will need to write.

-Turbo lets your server deliver HTML directly as an alternative to the prevailing front-end frameworks that reduce the server-side of your Rails application to little more than a JSON API.
+Turbo lets your server deliver HTML directly as an alternative to the prevailing front-end frameworks that reduce the server-side of your Zoisite application to little more than a JSON API.

 ### Turbo Drive